softcite/software-mentions/README.md

 The compiled XML training files will be written in the standard GROBID training path for the softwate recognition model under `grobid/software-mentions/resources/dataset/software/corpus/`.

+### Inter-Annotator Agreement measures

+The import process includes the computation of standard Inter-Annotator Agreement (__IIA__) measures for the documents being annotated by at least two annotators.
+For the moment, the reported IIA is a percentage agreement measure, with standard error and confidence interval.

+See this nice [tutorial](https://dkpro.github.io/dkpro-statistics/inter-rater-agreement-tutorial.pdf) about IIA.
+We might need more sophisticated IIA measures than just pourcentage agreement for more robustness.
+We plan, in addition to pourcentage agreement, to also cover various IIA metrics from π, κ, and α families using the [dkpro-statistics-agreement](https://dkpro.github.io/dkpro-statistics/) library:

+Christian M. Meyer, Margot Mieskes, Christian Stab, and Iryna Gurevych: [DKPro Agreement: An Open-Source Java Library for Measuring Inter-Rater Agreement](https://dkpro.github.io/dkpro-statistics/dkpro-agreement-poster.pdf), in: Proceedings of the 25th International Conference on Computational Linguistics (COLING), pp. 105–109, August 2014.
+Dublin, Ireland.

+For explanations on these IIA measures, see:

+Artstein, R., & Poesio, M. (2008).
+[Inter-coder agreement for computational linguistics](https://www.mitpressjournals.org/doi/pdf/10.1162/coli.07-034-R2).
+Computational Linguistics, 34(4), 555-596.

 ## Analysis of training data consistency